BenyH/Shield.Docs/docs/deploymentguide.rst

 	$ vagrant up

   .. note:: The “vagrant up” command may take a while to complete, especially if this is the first time you have run this command on the machine.

+.. _VM_IP:
 After the process is successfully completed, the user is displayed with the following data: the VM’s IP and several ports of interest.